 We’ve seen and been a part of the resolution of frozen shoulder through the application of massage.
 This is of course, anecdotal evidence and personal experience, however it’s promising and gives cause for greater investigation of the role of massage in the management of adhesive capsulitis.

-What happens if massage doesn’t work?
+What happens if massage and homework don’t work?

 My suggestion would be to try out another therapist who has previous experience, and good results working with adhesive capsulitis.